ibm-cloud-docs/vpc/vsi-vpc-key-rotation.md

 * You can limit how long your data is protected by a single root key.
 By shortening the time that your resources are encrypted with a particular root key, you decrease the probability of a security breach.
 * You limit the number of resources encrypted with any one version of the root key because resources created after key rotation are encrypted with different key material.
 * If your organization detects a security threat, you can immediately rotate your keys to protect your resources.
-* Rotating keys mitigates costs that are associated with key compromises.
+* Rotating keys mitigates the costs that are associated with key compromises.

 ### Key rotation options
 {: #vpc-key-rotation-options}

 You can rotate your root keys in your KMS instance by setting a rotation policy or by manually rotating your keys.
 A rotation policy automatically rotates your keys based on a schedule; manual rotation rotates keys on demand.

-If you're using {{site.data.keyword.hscrypto}}, you can also rotate master keys by using [IBM Cloud TKE CLI plug-in](/docs/hs-crypto?topic=hs-crypto-rotate-master-key-cli).
+If you're using {{site.data.keyword.hscrypto}}, you can also rotate master keys by using the [Hyper Protect Crypto Services Trusted Key Entry CLI plug-in](/docs/hs-crypto?topic=hs-crypto-hpcs-cli-plugin#tke-cli-plugin).
 Information in the following sections pertains to rotating root keys only.
 {: note}

 You can set a [rotation policy](/docs/key-protect?topic=key-protect-set-rotation-policy) for a KMS-generated root key and define a rotation schedule to automatically rotate your key.
 In your KMS instance, you can set a rotation interval in the range of 1 - 12 months.